YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts & Blocks.md

 ### Output

-Output Contexts render the particles in a system.
+**Output Contexts render the particles in a system**.
 They render the particles with different modes and settings depending on the particle Data from the **Initialize** and **Update** Contexts in the same system.
 It then renders the configuration as a particular primitive shape.

 To customize **Output** Contexts, you can add compatible **Blocks** to them.